 The smartphone camera evolution is unstoppable; most brands now offer good camera features on different levels of the price segment.
 As proof, even the features that we never ask for as a regular consumer, brands gave it.
 For example, does a typical consumer like me ask Leica or Sony to partner with smartphone brands?
 The reality now, if you want the best camera phone, you can either choose Huawei with Leica or Vivo with Gimbal; I know there are several models and brands that we can choose from in the market, but these two (brands) so far is what we’re currently reviewing that deliver good image and video quality.
 However, we think, in choosing the right camera phone, you should always consider the primary objectives of having one.

 And what are those?

 The market for camera phones is far from being matured, new specs and features are added as an improvement from the previous model, it’s never-ending because of tight competition.
-But at the end of the day, as regular consumers, we just wanted to enjoy the camera phone feature and maximize the hard-earned bucks that we put in acquiring this gadget.
-Consider also the golden rule, Do or Buy what makes you happy and satisfied.
+But at the end of the day, as regular consumers, we just wanted to enjoy the camera phone feature and maximize the hard-earned bucks we put in acquiring this gadget.
+Consider the golden rule, Do or Buy what makes you happy and satisfied.